python/devguide/parser.rst

 Automatic variables
 ~~~~~~~~~~~~~~~~~~~

-To make writing actions easier, Pegen inject some automatic variables in the namespace available
+To make writing actions easier, Pegen injects some automatic variables in the namespace available
 when writing actions.
 In the C parser, some of these automatic variable names are:

 * ``p``: The parser structure.